 Besides, each business solves different customers issues, so highlight your pros.
 Customers will buy things that they actually need, and this is where they will try to buy better things.
 The cheapest things are not what a person needs when fixing something or looking for a long-lasting option.
 Agree?

-To start with anything, you have to understand why exactly you need what you are planning to implement.
+To start with, you have to understand exactly what you need and how you are planning to implement it.
 There are plenty of marketing strategies for different goals, but you need to pick one that fits your interests the most.

 If the customers know enough about your brand and website, you can go ahead and build an upsell strategy.
 If people are not familiar with you, then you should start with awareness campaigns.

 - Up-sell.
-When the person picks a particular item, you can offer a similar product, but better with extra functions, newer, etc. If you sell some kind of technology, you can offer a newer model with more functions that can be more useful.
-It doesn't cost much more than the first product, but it does.
+When the person picks a particular item, you can offer a similar product, but better with extra functions, newer, etc. For example, if you sell some kind of technology, you can offer a newer model with more functions that can be more useful.
+It doesn't cost much more than the first product, but it still costs money.
 This is how both your customer and you get profit.

 - Cross-sell.
 When a person decides to buy an item, you can offer something that goes along with the actual item.
 If you sell cups, offer a matching plate.
-If you sell notebooks, offer some pens and pencils.
+If you sell notebooks, offer some stationary.
 The second item might be a second thought of your customers that they've forgotten about.

 - Add-on.
 Here, you can offer something that adds more value to the purchased product.
-It can be a warranty for the electronics, etc.
+It can be a warranty for the electronics, for instance.

 - Bundle.
 You can offer several products as one, creating a bundle for a special price.
-Usually, you can see this technique on different make-up websites.
+Usually, this technique is used on different make-up websites.